sunpy/sunpy/docs/intro/maps.rst

 The utility function :func:`~sunpy.map.header_helper.make_fitswcs_header` will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.
 All the metadata keywords that a Map will parse along with their description are listed in the :ref:`Meta Keywords Table` at the end of this page.

-``sunpy`` provides :func:`~sunpy.map.header_helper.make_fitswcs_header`, to assist in creating a FITS header that contains the correct metadata.
-This will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.
 The `astropy.coordinates.SkyCoord` is defined by the user and contains information on the reference frame, reference coordinate, and observer location.
 This function returns a `sunpy.util.MetaDict`.
 The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` must contain an observation time.